gradienthealth/GradientExtensionsAndModes/extensions/ohif-gradienthealth-extension/GRADIENT_README.md

 }
 ```

-Segmentation Series metedata is also retrieved along with other series metadata
+Segmentation Series metadata is also retrieved along with other series metadata of the study
-and loaded as Segmentation
+and loaded as Dicom-Seg in the ThumbnailList.